Heathen Lexicon

 Hamr: shape, skin, form; corporeal being.

-Hamramr: able to shape-shift or shift into an appearance & manner unlike the original; seized with warlike fury & appearance.
+Hamramr: able to shape-shift or shift into a an appearance & manner unlike the original; seized with warlike fury & appearance.

 Hándfæstning: archaic Heathen Wedding ritual, officiated by a Goði/Gyðja, during which the couples’ hands are bound together with a traditional Sweðel cloth and the Bride & Bridegroom swear sacred marriage Oaths to one-another before witnesses.